 As enrollment steadily increased, each grade expanded to two classrooms.
 Growth has meant the addition of many teachers, programs, volunteers and innovations.
 In 1990, Holy Name of Jesus School and Ascension School in North Minneapolis formed a sister relationship, along with their parishes.
 The diversity in these schools was celebrated by sharing holiday celebrations, choir concerts, service projects and friendships.

 In 2008, Holy Name of Jesus School was recognized as a Blue Ribbon School for delivering academic excellence.
-Then, after many years as a K-6 school, HNOJ School opened Little Sparks Preschool in fall 2011.
+Then, after many years as a Kindergarten through sixth grade school, HNOJ School opened Little Sparks Preschool in fall 2011.
 Today, Holy Name of Jesus School serves an average of 300 students at these grade levels and is dedicated to continuing the tradition of excellent Catholic education in our community.